n8willis/opentype-shaping-documents/opentype-shaping-kannada.md

 syllable, which is rendered in full form, and any subsequent consonants are rendered in special post-base forms.

-Each of these post-base consonants will be preceded by the "Halant" mark, which indicates that they carry no vowel.
+Each of these post-base consonants will be preceded by the <samp>"Halant"</samp> mark, which indicates that they carry no vowel.
 They affect pronunciation by combining with the base consonant (e.g., "_str_", "_pl_") but they do not add a vowel sound.

-As with other Indic scripts, the consonant "Ra" receives special treatment; in many circumstances it is replaced by a combining mark-like form.
+As with other Indic scripts, the consonant <samp>"Ra"</samp> receives special treatment; in many circumstances it is replaced by a combining mark-like form.

-  - A "Ra,Halant" sequence at the beginning of a syllable is replaced with a right-side mark called "Reph" (unless the "Ra" is the only consonant in the syllable).
+  - A <samp>"Ra,Halant"</samp> sequence at the beginning of a syllable is replaced with a right-side mark called <samp>"Reph"</samp> (unless the <samp>"Ra"</samp> is the only consonant in the syllable).
 This rule is synonymous with the `REPH_MODE_IMPLICIT` characteristic mentioned earlier.

-"Reph" characters must be reordered after the syllable-identification stage is complete.
+<samp>"Reph"</samp> characters must be reordered after the syllable-identification
+stage is complete.

 > Note: Generally speaking, OpenType fonts will implement support for